-- Information for, and about, new arrivals at the Computer Lab.
-A selection of information, both technical and general, for new arrivals at the Computer Laboratory.
-This information is intended for everyone, visitors and longer-term residents.
+- Information for, and about, new arrivals at the Computer Lab is a selection of information, both technical and general, for new arrivals at the Computer Laboratory.
+This information is intended for everyone, both visitors and longer-term residents.
 There is also information for the host of a visitor.

 - Information for people leaving the Computer Lab, or moving into the Writing up/Hot Desk area.